-Duane Irving and Joyce Goldfield founded Halleck Creek Ranch with the vision of bringing children who used wheelchairs into the wilderness using the four strong legs of a horse.
-They created the program as a unique gift for children with disabilities, wanting these children to experience the same joys as their non-disabled peers.
+Halleck Creek Ranch was founded by Duane Irving and Joyce Goldfield with the vision of bringing children and adults with disabilities into the wilderness using the four strong legs of a horse.
+They created the program as a unique gift for these special riders so that they could experience the same joys as their non-disabled peers.

-In addition to developing the therapeutic riding program, the founders were dedicated to creating unique and incredible experiences and events for people with disabilities, both on and off of the ranch.
-For over 32 years, their program was offered at no charge to the riders and their families.
-Both Mr. Irving and Mrs. Goldfield received national recognition for their work.
+In addition to developing the therapeutic riding program, the founders were dedicated to creating unique and incredible experiences and events for people with disabilities, both on and off the ranch, many of which continue to be offered to this day.
+For over 32 years, the program was offered at no charge to the riders and their families.
+Both Mr. Irving and Ms. Goldfield received national recognition for their work.

-Through the work of the founders, and with the help of the Marin Community Foundation, Halleck Creek Ranch now owns its own 60-acre ranch located adjacent to the original Irving Ranch, deep in the heart of the Nicasio Valley.
-The program has grown to operate five days a week, serving over 80 participants every week, and provides more than 4,000 hours of programming each year.
+Halleck Creek Ranch owns the 60-acre ranch located deep in the heart of the Nicasio Valley upon which it operates.
+The program has grown to operate five days a week, serving nearly 100 participants every week, providing more than 3,900 hours of programming a year.

 View our Historical Photo Gallery